varshithpbs007/ESP32-Learning/notes/ESP32_notes.md

   ### Boot Button:
   * Boot button = GPIO 0 control.
   * The Boot button is physiclly connected to GPIO 0 and pushing that pulls GPIO 0 to LOW and releasing it makes GPIO 0 HIGH again.
-  * GPIO 0 is HIGH (3.3V) by default, and has an internal pull-up resistor
+  * GPIO 0 is HIGH (3.3V) by default, and has an internal pull-up resistor.
+  * By default GPIO 0 HIGH (Boot button unpressed) means Boot from flash (our code).
+  * GPIO 0 LOW (Boot button pressed and hold) means enter UART download mode.
+  ### EN (Reset) button:
+  * Pushing and releasing the EN button resets the ESP32 and makes it run firmware from flash.
+(If the boot button is unpressed during reset the ESP32 boots normally and executes firnware from flash memory)

   ### GPIO 2:
   ### GPIO 12:
   ### GPIO 15: